astemes/astemes-lunit/CONTRIBUTING.md

     GitHub provides a setup guide is [here](https://docs.github.com/en/get-started/git-basics/set-up-git).

-2. Clone the `astemes-lunit` repo and the `astemes-string-diff-utils` submodule using .
+2. Clone the `astemes-lunit` repo and the `astemes-string-diff-utils`.

     If your tool does not automatically clone the `astemes-string-diff-utils` submodule, execute the following command from within your local `astemes-lunit` folder:
     ```shell